 This *will* become my standard mousse recipe – I had it made in under 45 minutes too!

-Edited to add: This recipe is the JC100 recipe for the week of May 14th 2012.
+Note: This recipe is the JC100 recipe for the week of May 14th 2012.
 Since I already made it (and don’t need a mousse this week!)
 I’ll submit this one as my “entry”.
 The JC100 celebrates what would have been Julia’s 100th birthday in August 2012 by inviting bloggers to recreate some of her most famous dishes!